 4. Take a River Trip in Palo Verde National Park

 Over 27% of Costa Rica’s land is protected as National Parks, wildlife refuges, forest preserves and more.
 An hour’s drive from Flamingo is Palo Verde National Park and the Tempisque River.
 This area is home to 200 species of mammals, 845 species of birds and 218 species of reptiles.
 We came here on a guided river trip on our very first visit to Costa Rica, and seeing all of the birds, monkeys, iguanas and crocodiles up close was an unforgettable experience and we recommend this adventure trip to all of our guests.
 The guides grew up on this river and know every inch, and every creature that lives in or around it.
 They will stop the boat to point out some exotic bird, which you absolutely cannot see until they get you right in front of it because it is so well camouflaged.
 White faced capuchin monkeys will climb on board to gently take bananas right out of your hand, and giant crocs will swim up next to your boat to check things out.
+The concierge at our property manager’s office can make all the necessary arrangements.

 5. Play Golf